zerotwooneone/percolator/source/Percolator.Network/DDD-Network-Plan.md

 - Remaining Nice-to-haves:
   - De-duplicate certificates on RawDataHash at DB-level (unique index optional)
   - Add pruning windows and policies in repositories (configurable thresholds)
-  - Add RoutePlanner service tests once Step 6 is executed
+  - RoutePlanner policies can be exposed via configuration for injection

 ### Step 8: Update application call sites
 - Scope: switch call sites to new domain APIs (see list in the plan) and map transport errors to `DeliveryOutcome`.